 - Keep your campsite clean.

-• There is an alcohol ban in the park 10 days prior to and including Victoria Day.
+- There is an alcohol ban in the park on Victoria Day long weekend.

 Docking rules for Boaters